Home Reviews Compare Calculator News About Contact

 What is the best electric bike in Pakistan under Rs.
 150,000?

-As of 2026, strong options include the EVEE Flipper (Rs.
+Top options include the EVEE Flipper (Rs.
 130,000), Crown EV 350 (Rs.
 140,000), and Jolta JE-70 (Rs.
-95,000).
-All three use lithium batteries and come with at least a 1-year warranty.
+95,000), all of which feature reliable lithium battery tech.

 Will petrol prices keep rising in Pakistan?